 .
 Create an economy wide carbon tax measure tied to emission reduction targets.

 .
-Oppose carbon markets, offsets and emissions trading regimes, as well as geoengineering technologies.
+Oppose carbon markets, offsets and emissions trading regimes.

 .
 Establish a "social cost of carbon" to reflect a monetary estimate of the value of not emitting a ton of GHG emissions.